marcoonroad/marcoonroad.github.io/_posts/2016-10-24-First-Class-Delegation-Links.md

 layout: post
 title: First-Class Delegation Links
 category: "Computer Science"
-tags: [prototype-based, oop, delegation, lua]
+tags: [prototype-based, oop, delegation, lua, concatenation-based]
+refs: [concatenation-based-js]
 ---

 Today we will show you guys an interesting concept that we have developed,